CapsAdmin/NattLua/README.md

 local type String = $".*"
 local type Any = Number | Boolean | String | nil

-local type Table = { [exclude<|Any, nil|> | self] = Any | self }
+-- nil cannot be a key in tables local type Table = { [exclude<|Any, nil|> | self] = Any | self }

-type Any = Any | Table
+-- extend the Any type to also include Any type Any = Any | Table

 local type Function = ( function(...Any): ...Any )